baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 Theoretically, CMPs should also make it easier for websites to follow the law as the CMP is responsible for ensuring that processing that requires consent (like tracking or setting corresponding cookies) only happens after consent has been given by the user.
 However, most CMPs are highly configurable and allow the website operators to enable behaviour that violates the law; sometimes such settings are even the default [@noyb.euWeComplyGuideOneTrust2021].

-* TODO: Maybe include examples from actual CMPs that can be configured wrongly?
+TODO: Maybe include examples from actual CMPs that can be configured wrongly?

 On the web, usage of CMPs is common.
 Recent research detected the use of CMPs on between 6&nbsp;% and 13&nbsp;% of European websites, depending on their Tranco rank [@hilsPrivacyPreferenceSignals2021; @matteCookieBannersRespect2020].
 Ad tech company Kevel reports the presence of a CMP on 44&nbsp;% of the top 10k US sites for Q1 2022 [@kevelConsentManagementPlatform2022].

 ### IAB Transparency & Consent Framework

 Websites often use third-party scripts from many different vendors for all kinds of purposes, including advertising and tracking.
-Many of these require consent (see [@sec:legal-background]).
+Many of these require consent (see [@Sec:legal-background]).
 How do websites make sure that the scripts only start processing after consent has been given?
 Without a common framework, either each CMP would have to implement custom handlers for each possible third-party script or each third-party script would need to know how to communicate with all possible CMPs.

 IAB Europe, an association that represents the interests of the digital advertising and marketing industry in Europe [@iabeuropeUs2021], maintains the Transparency & Consent Framework (TCF), a standard that defines a common interface for CMPs and third-party scripts to communicate.
 It defines how websites should store consent and legitimate interest records, as well as conditions on how to prompt the user for consent and inform them through consent dialogs.
 For that, IAB Europe maintains a list of purposes and vendors the website can ask users to consent to.
-The first version, v1.1 (v1.0 was never published), was launched in April 2018, shortly before the GDPR went into force, and in August 2019, a revised v2.0 was published, with v1.1 now being deprecated [@iabeuropeTCFTransparencyConsent2021].
+The first version, v1.1^[Version 1.0 was never published.], was launched in April 2018, shortly before the GDPR went into force, and in August 2019, a revised v2.0 was published, with v1.1 now being deprecated [@iabeuropeTCFTransparencyConsent2021].
 Most CMPs implement the TCF [@onetrustllc.OneTrustPreferenceChoiceCMP2022; @usercentricsgmbhTCFExplainedMost2020; @iubendas.r.lCompleteGuideIubenda2020; @cookiebotIABTransparencyConsent2022].

-TODO: Figure that illustrates how TCF works?
+TODO: Figure that illustrates how TCF works

-The TCF distinguishes between publisher (the entity running the website), CMP (the entity providing the CMP—this can also be a publisher's in-house CMP if it is registered with IAB Europe), and vendors (the third-parties embedded in the publisher's website, e.g. ad or tracking providers).
+The TCF distinguishes between the publisher (the entity running the website), the CMP (the entity providing the CMP—this can also be a publisher's in-house CMP if it is registered with IAB Europe), and vendors (the third-parties embedded in the publisher's website, e.g. ad or tracking providers).
 Both CMPs and vendors need to register with IAB Europe, for which there is an annual fee of 1,500 € [@iabeuropeJoinTCF2021].

-On a technical level, TCF mainly regulates two aspects.
-For one, it mandates that CMPs store consent records in the so-called TC string, which encodes^[IAB Europe offers a JavaScript library (<https://github.com/InteractiveAdvertisingBureau/iabtcf-es>) and an online tool (<https://iabtcf.com>) to decode and encode TC strings.] the following information (TODO!) [@iabtechlabTransparencyConsentString2022]:
+On a technical level, the TCF mainly regulates two aspects.
+For one, it mandates that CMPs store consent records in the so-called TC string, which encodes^[IAB Europe offers a JavaScript library (<https://github.com/InteractiveAdvertisingBureau/iabtcf-es>) and an online tool (<https://iabtcf.com>) to decode and encode TC strings.] the following information [@iabtechlabTransparencyConsentString2022]:

 * Metadata: TCF version the TC string is based on, last update time
 * Consent records: per purpose and per vendor
-* Legitimate interest records: objections to them by the user^[The fact that the TCF allows a publisher to use a legitimate interest for a certain processing doesn't necessarily mean that this is legal [@mattePurposesIABEurope2020a].
-TODO: Move somewhere else.]
+* Legitimate interest records: objections to them by the user^[The fact that the TCF allows a publisher to use a legitimate interest for a certain processing does not necessarily mean that this is legal [@mattePurposesIABEurope2020a].]
 * Publisher restrictions: allow the publisher to specify custom requirements to restrict how vendors may process personal data
-* Publisher transparency and consent data: Allows the publisher to store consent and legitimate interest data for their own purposes
+* Publisher transparency and consent data: allows the publisher to store consent and legitimate interest data for their own purposes
 * Jurisdiction data: country publisher is based in

 TC strings may only be created or changed by the CMP [@iabtechlabTransparencyConsentString2022], and the CMP is free to choose where and how to store the TC string [@iabtechlabIABEuropeTransparency2021].

-And secondly, it defines mechanisms for the different parties to communicate.
+Secondly, it defines mechanisms for the different parties to communicate.
 For that, the CMP must expose the following API commands through a the `__tcfapi(command, version, callback, parameter)`{.js} function on the `window`{.js} object [@iabtechlabConsentManagementPlatform2021]:

 * `getTCData`: to receive an object representing the parsed TC string
 * `ping`: to check whether the CMP has finished loading and whether it believes the GDPR applies in the context of this visit^[The TCF does not mandate how the CMP is supposed to determine whether the GPDR applies, it only mentions using the user's geolocation as one option.
 Vendors are required to adhere to the CMP's determination. [@iabtechlabConsentManagementPlatform2021] However, as explained in [@sec:bg-gdpr], the user's location alone is not necessarily sufficient for determining whether the GDPR applies.]